jtomeck/awesome-post-embeds/README.md

 # awesome-post-embeds
-Plugin for embedding posts from another Wordpress blog into any site
+A WordPress plugin for embedding posts from another Wordpress blog into your site

 ## Shortcode format
 [awesome_post_embeds url="YourURLHere.com"]